hfinkel/lfort/docs/UsersManual.rst

                 ^
                 //

-   When this is disabled, Clang will not print the "test.c:28:8: " part.
+   When this is disabled, LFort will not print the "test.c:28:8: " part.

 .. _opt_fcaret-diagnostics:

 **-f[no-]caret-diagnostics**
    Print source line and ranges from source code in diagnostic.
-   This option, which defaults to on, controls whether or not Clang prints the source line, source ranges, and caret when emitting a diagnostic.
-For example, when this is enabled, Clang will print something like:
+   This option, which defaults to on, controls whether or not LFort prints the source line, source ranges, and caret when emitting a diagnostic.
+For example, when this is enabled, LFort will print something like:

    ::